Sleepypiggi/Exam_Notes/docs/3_PREDICTIVE_ANALYTICS/1_ASA_PA/0_OVERVIEW.md

 * **Stratification variable(s)** must be identified; the variables to split the population by
 * For instance, if both variable A and B are chosen which have 10 and 4 levels respectively, then **40 levels** are needed to capture **all possible combinations** of the two (10*4)

-Although we usually refer to drawing from the population, sampling methods can be used to draw from an existing dataset to form another smaller one.
-For instance, to form the training and test sets.
+Although we usually refer to drawing from the population, sampling methods can be used to draw from an existing dataset to **form another smaller one**.
+For instance, to form the **training and test sets**.
 This can help to ensure that the mix of observations inside the training and test set are reasonably similar.

 !!!
 Warning